dcmi/dctap/TAPprimer.md

 *  **IRIstem** When the value is to be chosen from a list of terms that share a namespace (like  http://vocab.getty.edu/page/aat/), the `valueConstraintType` is `IRIstem` and the `valueConstraint` gives the base IRI for the list
 * **pattern** `valueConstraints` can be expressed as programmable patterns, such as regular expressions, using the `valueConstraintType`  `pattern`.
 The most general case is that the pattern will be a regular expression as defined by the [XML standard](https://www.w3.org/TR/xmlschema-2/#regexs).
 Use of other regular expression forms may need to be conveyed to processing programs in documentation or accompanying program configuration files.
 * **languageTag** One or more language tags that can be applied to strings used with the property are given `valueConstraintType` `languageTag`.
 Languages are most commonly designated using the [ISO 639 standard codes](https://www.loc.gov/standards/iso639-2/langhome.html).
+* **minLength** A number to define the minimum length of a string value
-* **minLength/maxLength** A number to define the minimum or maximum length of a string value
+* **maxLength** A number to define the maximum length of a string value
+* **minInclusive** A number to define lower bound of a numeric value.
+"Inclusive" means that the number listed will be included in the bound.
-* **minInclusive/maxInclusive** A number to define lower and upper bounds of a numeric value.
-"Inclusive" means that the numbers listed will be included in the bounds, i.e. "3-5" includes 3, 4, 5.
+* **maxInclusive** A number to define upper bound of a numeric value.
+"Inclusive" means that the number listed will be included in the bound.

 (Note: these last two are from the XML Schema DataType documentation in the section on ["Constraining Facets"](https://www.w3.org/TR/xmlschema11-2/#rf-facets).
 These are included here because they are frequently needed but there are many other facets in the documentation that may be useful.)